mech314/7002_CRISPRi_library/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you would like to add features or improve the pipeline.

-This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+This available under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).